-- Employment must be an integral part of an established curriculum. - Employment must be in the form of an internship authorized in agreement with Adelphi University. - College credit and program authorization is required during the period of time student is authorized for CPT. - Student must have maintained status for one full academic year. - Impact of full-time CPT on OPT eligibility - Students must show evidence that the internship is a requirement of academic major. - CPT authorization is required for all internships, whether paid or unpaid.
+• Employment must be an integral part of an established curriculum.

+- Employment must be in the form of an internship authorized in agreement with Adelphi University. - College credit and program authorization is required during the period of time student is authorized for CPT. - · Student must have maintained status for one full academic year. - Impact of full-time CPT on optional practical training (OPT) eligibility. - Students must show evidence that the internship is a requirement or integral part of academic major. - CPT authorization is required for all internships, whether paid or unpaid. - Students in pathway programs are not eligible for CPT benefits and do not acquire time toward the one-year requirement for full-time status.

-Please contact the Office of International Student Services for more information.
+Please contact International Services for more information.
 No fee is required.